-Our Q1 earnings represent 35 percent of our forecast annual utility earnings.
-We expect the distribution of the remaining annual utility earnings to be 5 percent in Q2, 10 percent in Q3, and 50 percent in Q4.
-The distribution excludes any impact of the ERM, which decreased earnings 8 cents in the first quarter.
+Our earnings for the first half of the year represent 45 percent of our forecast annual utility earnings.
+We expect the distribution of the remaining annual utility earnings to be approximately 5 percent in Q3 and 50 percent in Q4.
+The distribution excludes any impact of the ERM.